 Nomadic Matt: Tell everyone about yourselves!

-Vikram: We are an Indian couple in our late 20’s that loves to travel.
+Vikram: We are an Indian couple in our late 20s that loves to travel.
 I am from a city called Aurangabad, close to Mumbai, while Ishwinder is from New Delhi.
 We were both working in London when we decided to get married in January 2012.
-Within a year we decided to quit our jobs, sell what little we owned and travel the world.
-We have been on the road for fifteen months now.
+Within a year we decided to quit our jobs, sell what little we owned, and travel the world.
+We have been on the road for 15 months now.
 We have traveled to 25 countries and want to travel until the last bit of our savings runs out.
 We started Empty Rucksack to share our experiences and send our love and inspiration to people who also dream of travel.

 What inspired this big trip?

-Ishwinder worked for a consulting firm while I worked as a Software Engineer.
-Stable jobs provided us the funds to travel but we always had to rush and return to our desks on Monday.
+Ishwinder worked for a consulting firm while I worked as a software engineer.
+Stable jobs provided us the funds to travel, but we always had to rush and return to our desks on Monday.
 We always found ourselves wanting to stay a little longer and not be dictated by the calendar.
-The more we travelled on weekends and short holidays, the more we wanted to travel longer.
+The more we traveled on weekends and short holidays, the more we wanted to travel longer.
 The tipping point was when we were hiking in Wales, climbing to the top of Snowdon.
 It was a Sunday so it was pretty crowded.
 We never saw a more crowded mountaintop than Snowdon.
 People were scrambling to step on the peak.
 We kept wondering what it would be like to come here on an off-peak day and have all this beauty to just ourselves.
 That was when we decided to quit our jobs and travel long term.

 As Indians, do you find getting visas hard?
 What are some of the difficulties you face?